-Part of Self Building a new house is the inevitable paperwork.
+Part of building a new house is the inevitable Self Build paperwork.
 Here we give a simple breakdown of some of the key processes involved.

 Produce Building Control drawings